Checking the crime and deprivation level of areas to help keep you safe.

 Safety In Numbers

 The problem is that you don't easily know how "bad" an area is before visiting it.
 Creating a metric for measuring how dangerous the area is has been difficult.
-What I now do is use the Neighbourhood Watch website https://www.ourwatch.org.uk to get a feel for the crime rates and the relative danger of working in that area.
+What I now do is use the Neighbourhood Watch website https://www.ourwatch.org.uk to get a feel for the crime rates and the relative danger of working in that area, if that website isn't working you can try https://www.crime-statistics.co.uk/.
 In the past I have had a few close calls and know several people working in related disciplines who haven't been as lucky.

-To use the Neighbourhood Watch website click on the following link which will open in a new window Crimes around Guildford.
+To use the Neighbourhood Watch website click on the following link which will open in a new window Crimes around Guildford (Ourwatch) or Crimes around Guildford (Crime-Statistics).
 Type in the postcode for the site and click Search, this will then calculate the number of Reported Crimes (RC) within one mile of the site.
 This gives us a standard area and allows us to make comparisons between different locations, in most cases it will also cover the majority of photographic viewpoints required for a site.

-It is up to you to decide at what point you feel that the crime rate is above a safe level for what you are doing.
-My personal level for the job I do is 650, if there were more than 650 reported crimes per month, recently (last 3-6 months), within a mile of the site then I include the price of a security guard in the quote.
-If I was just passing through and grabbing the occasional shot with a camera phone then I would blend into the background and may choose a higher number.
-For a Verified View image I need to set up a tripod, start taking Equipment out of my high-vis rucksack and then have to wait for the shot and the light to be right, all of which makes me stand out from the crowd.
-The longer you are on site and the more visible you are the higher the chance of trouble finding you which is why I picked that number.
+It's up to you to decide at what point you feel that the crime rate is above a safe level for what you are doing.
+My personal level for the job I do is 650.
+If there were more than 650 reported crimes per month, recently (last 3-6 months), within a mile of the site then I include the price of a security guard in the quote.
+If I was just passing through and grabbing the occasional shot with a camera phone, then I would blend into the background and may choose a higher number.
+For a Verified View image I need to set up a tripod, start taking Equipment out of my hi-vis rucksack and then have to wait for the shot and the light to be right, all of which makes me stand out from the crowd.
+The longer you are on site and the more visible you are, the higher the chance of trouble finding you, which is why I picked that number.
+I originally picked a place that I felt safe in and then looked up the number of Reported Crimes (RC), I compared this with other places I had worked and 650 seemed to be the point at which I was spending more time looking over my shoulder than through the camera.
 However this isn't the entire story.
 Reported crime isn't the only thing that may make you want to have security or company with you when you visit a site.

-The only practical problem once you have a map and a set of locations to visit is how do you find out the postcode that are 500m from the site?
+The only practical problem once you have a map and a set of locations to visit is how do you find out the postcode for the viewpoint?
 You can use the post office find a postcode service.
 Or use UK Postcode Map, type in the postcode of the site and then move the map around until the crosshairs at the centre of the map are where you want to take the picture from.
 After a short search it generates the estimated postcode under the map.

-Here are some examples of values for various areas, the Reported Crimes (RC) are for April 2018 and the Deprivation Rank (DR) is from the most recent statistics (at time this page published) and is for 2015.
+Here are some examples of values for various areas, the Reported Crimes (RC) and the Deprivation Rank (DR) the relevant dates are included in the column headings.
 The postcodes are for the train station at that location or centre of town if there is no station.
 The Deprivation Ranking starts with the most deprived neighbourhood at 1 and least deprived at 32,844.

 Location - Postcode (RC) - Reported Crimes within 1 mile 04/2018 (DR) - Deprivation Ranking - % of neighbourhood in England more deprived (2015) (RC) - Reported Crimes within 1 mile 04/2023 (DR) - Deprivation Ranking - % of neighbourhood in England more deprived (2019)